yusufaine/tp/docs/team/yusufaine.md

   * Justification: This features improves the user experience of our users by enabling them to search for recipes based on what ingredient they have on hand or feel like eating.
   * Highlights: This enhancement requires all recipes to be searchable as it should match the recipe's name, ingredient, or tag.
 I implemented this by creating `SearchSet` which represents a recipe into its keywords, making it easy to search and match.
 * **New Feature**: Access (`edit`, `view`, `delete`) recipe by index.
   * What it does: Allows the above-mentioned features to work by specifying the index of the recipe in the current list view.
-This means that the index is based on what the user is currently seeing so that it would work as intended after `find` has been executed.
   * Justification: Improve user-experience by alleviating the issue of long commands by allowing users to specify `-x <recipe number from list>` so that users would not have to type the full name of a recipe.
-  * Highlights: This enhancement requires a new `Prefix` to denote that the data afterwards is an `Index`.
+  * Highlights: This enhancement requires a new `Prefix` to denote that the data after it is an `Index`.
 I then had to add a new method to get a recipe based on its index and update the affected commands.
-We then abstracted this out to reduce repetitive code.

 * **Modifications to existing features**:
   * Update `Exit`, `Help`, and `List` to work as how we intended for it to from AB-3's to McKitchen.